New Patients (479) 323-3011

 Prevent Cavities With Proper Flossing

-We all listen carefully during our routine dental visits to the oral hygiene tips that Dr. Adams and her staff provide, aimed at preventing tooth decay and other dental problems.
-We commit to a healthy daily routine as we enjoy our fresh, clean smiles!
-But how often do we forget (or choose not to) brush diligently and floss our teeth, thinking it really doesn’t matter all that much?
+We all listen carefully during our routine dental visits to the oral hygiene tips Dr. Adams and her staff provide to prevent tooth decay and other dental problems.
+We commit to a healthy daily routine and enjoy our fresh, clean smiles!
+But how often do we forget (or choose not to) brush diligently and floss our teeth, thinking it doesn’t matter much?

-Dr. Adams will remind you that it’s very important.
-Just as it is important to eat healthily and move around each and every day, brushing AND flossing daily are the keys to enjoying a lifelong smile that is strong and healthy.
+Dr. Adams will remind you that it’s essential.
+Just as it is important to eat healthily and move around every day, brushing AND flossing daily are the keys to enjoying a lifelong smile that is strong and healthy.

 Flossing your teeth is the best way to remove food particles and reduce plaque build-up between the teeth.
-This not only reduces the risk of developing a tooth cavity but also helps keep the gums healthy and prevent gum disease, the number one cause of tooth loss today.
+This reduces the risk of developing a tooth cavity.
+Flossing helps keep the gums healthy and can prevent gum disease, the number one cause of tooth loss today.

-A local anesthetic may be administered for optimal comfort.
+Tooth fillings are a routine procedure we complete in one visit to our Rogers, AR, dentist’s office.
+First, we may administer a local anesthetic for optimal comfort.
 Once the area is numb, Dr. Adams will remove the decayed tissue from the tooth.
-The tooth is thoroughly cleaned and prepared for the placement of dental filling material.
+She will thoroughly clean and prepare the tooth for dental filling material placement.

 Preventing Tooth Decay

 Dental fillings are a conservative solution to repairing a decayed or damaged tooth.
-Left untreated, tooth decay can damage the structure of the tooth and may require more advanced treatment options such as an inlay or onlay, root canal, or tooth extraction.
+Left untreated, tooth decay can damage the tooth’s structure.
+Over time, you may require more advanced treatment options such as an inlay or onlay, root canal, or tooth extraction.

 Routine dental health exams help to keep your teeth and gums healthy and disease-free.
-Six-month dental checkups can catch developing decay early, preventing further damage to your smile and the need for complex restorative dental treatments.
+Six-month dental checkups can catch developing decay early.
+These visits can prevent further damage to your smile and the need for complex restorative dental treatments.

 Dental Fillings FAQs